sarahslikk/keyword-extractor/README.md

 Project for extracting keywords, trained from a customer service dataset.
+Implemented in ServiceNow as a Tag Generator/Automatic Tag Button UI Action using server side script include and REST message.

 This is a project I've been working on to combine my knowledge in data science and machine learning with Servicenow.
 I first trained a python model with TDIFVectorizer on customer service data I got from Kaggle (file is in the repository).
 The model still needs tuning, but it performs basic functions of a keywords extractor.
 I pushed it to an app on Heroku so I could integrate it into Servicenow as an outbound REST Message API, and the extract_keyword function is what actually extracts keywords.